 - Add approximately half the total amount of water for reconstitution to the bottle and shake the closed bottle well for about 1 minute.

 - Add the remainder of water and shake the closed bottle well for about 1 minute.

 - Remove the child-resistant cap and push bottle adapter into neck of bottle.

 - Close bottle with child-resistant cap tightly.
 This will assure the proper seating of the bottle adapter in the bottle and child-resistant status of the cap.

-Dispense with patient instruction sheet and oral dispensers.
-It is recommended to write the date of expiration of the constituted suspension on the bottle label.
+- Write the date of expiration of the constituted suspension on the bottle label.
 (The shelf-life of the constituted suspension is 60 days.)

-After constitution the oral suspension contains 200 mg/mL mycophenolate mofetil.
-Store constituted suspension at 25°C (77°F); excursions permitted to 15° to 30°C (59° to 86°F).
-Storage in a refrigerator at 2° to 8°C (36° to 46°F) is acceptable.
+Store reconstituted suspension at 25°C (77°F); excursions permitted to 15°C to 30°C (59°F to 86°F).
+Storage in a refrigerator at 2° C to 8°C (36°F to 46°F) is acceptable.
 Do not freeze.
 Discard any unused portion 60 days after constitution.

-CellCept Intravenous should not be mixed or administered concurrently via the same infusion catheter with other intravenous drugs or infusion admixtures.
+CELLCEPT Injection should not be mixed or administered concurrently via the same infusion catheter with other intravenous drugs or infusion admixtures.

 More about CellCept (mycophenolate mofetil)

 - Side Effects